Reem200/pizza-order-system/README.md

 5. Select [Order] when you are done
 6. Add a new order if you prefer to

-Here is how the pizzarie main page looks like:
+Here is how the pizzerie main page looks like:
 ![Pizzerie main page](images/Pizzerie-main-page.png)

 You can check the details of your order by selecting your order and presseing [View details]: